mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.8.2 - 9-21-2021 =
+Fixed: Letter capitalization error on the Manage Extensions page
+Added: Restore Defaults button to the Screen Options form
+Added: Info text to the Manage Groups page
+Added: Enable/Disable toggle option to the Screenshots page
+Added: Progress Bar to progress modals
+Added: Tooltips to Manage Sites table data
+Updated: Screenshots preview icon in the Manage Sites table
+Updates: Screenshots page layout
+Updated: Usability improvements of the login form on the Manage Extensions page
+Updated: PHP minimal requirement on the Server Information page

 = 4.1.8.1 - 9-2-21 =
 * Fixed: An error with overwriting openssl.cnf file path